manbal/EE551-Final-Project/README.md

 ```
 import struct; print(struct.calcsize("P") * 8)
 ```
+If you are running the 32-bit version, please install a 64-bit version.
 ### Contents of Repository

 ``` classifier.py``` - Contains the main python code used to train the model\